A guide to upgrade subversion to 1.14

 • Verify existing repositories with svnadmin verify and svnadmin lslocks

-• [With Downtime] Copy the lock into the new location, or skip the lock migration if they are no more used by users .
+• [With Downtime] Copy the lock into the new location, or skip the lock migration if they are no more locked by users .

 • [With Downtime] Verify the new repositories again with svnadmin verify and svnadmin lslocks.